Stetson Scholarships, Graduation Awards, Fellowships and Assistantships

 - Matthew Bender Elder Law Book Award: The Matthew Bender Elder Law Book Award is awarded to the student with high achievement in an estate planning or elder law course at the College of Law.
 Matthew Bender & Company is one of the world's leading publishers of legal analysis and case law.
 The company offers more than 200 publications in print and electronic formats to subscribers in more than 160 countries.
 Tax, Estate & Financial Planning for the Elderly, the book being awarded, is the preeminent authority on elder law.

-- Daniel N. Burton "Against All Odds" Scholarship: This scholarship, established by Steven G. Burton, Class of 1988, in honor of his father, Daniel N. Burton, Class of 1964, is given to a graduating student in the May/July class who has overcome significant obstacles before or during law school, but despite those obstacles, and potentially long odds, has successfully completed the requirements for the Juris Doctor degree.
+- Daniel N. Burton "Against All Odds" Award: This award, established by Steven G. Burton, Class of 1988, in honor of his father, Daniel N. Burton, Class of 1964, is given to a graduating student in the May/July class who has overcome significant obstacles before or during law school, but despite those obstacles, and potentially long odds, has successfully completed the requirements for the Juris Doctor degree.
 Obstacles might include growing up in foster care; suffering a serious accident, injury, medical condition, or learning disability; surviving the death of a close relative or loved one; or emigrating to the U.S. under harrowing circumstances.
-In addition, the scholarship recipient must have demonstrated the highest levels of ethics and professionalism during his or her time at Stetson, and must be willing to help others who are facing or have faced similar obstacles.
+In addition, the award recipient must have demonstrated the highest levels of ethics and professionalism during his or her time at Stetson, and must be willing to help others who are facing or have faced similar obstacles.

 - Dean's Award: This award is presented each semester by the Dean to a student for extraordinary service to Stetson University College of Law.